mudirajesh/Andriod-E-Book/README.md

 # Andriod-E-Book (Source Code + Admin-Panel)

-Promblem is app is not connected to website.
+Promblem is Front End -APP is not connected to website.
+Backend means Website is working well and good .

 Purchase Link - https://rzp.io/l/CIcQShvq